| 7 min read

 • You send from subdomains like mail.example.com or marketing.example.com

-• Your SPF record covers the root domain but emails come from subdomains
+• Your SPF record covers the root domain but emails originate from subdomains

-• You use third-party services that customize the Return-Path with subdomains
+• You use third-party services that set the Return-Path to a subdomain of your domain

 • You’re not sure (it’s the safe default)

-With relaxed alignment, as long as the organizational domains match, SPF alignment passes. newsletter.example.com aligns with example.com. support.example.com aligns with example.com.
+With relaxed alignment, the organizational domains must match.
+Both newsletter.example.com and support.example.com align with example.com.

 Strict alignment